 Is Quiet Time Good for Children?

-Quiet time is a great idea for a lot of reasons, especially when it gives you a little break and some grown up time to yourself.
+Quiet time is great for a lot of reasons, especially when it gives you a little break and some grown up time to yourself.

-But quiet time is also a great developmental process for your child as well.
+But quiet time is also a great developmental process for your child.

 The most obvious reason that quiet time is good for kids is that it’s an important reset for the day, both physically and emotionally.
 They get to rest their bodies a bit, and if they’ve been having a tough day emotionally, it’s a good emotional reset as well.

-Many of the quiet time toys and activities on this list will also aid in the development of your child’s imagination, language-building, and fine motor skills.
+Many quiet time toys and activities aid in the development of your child’s imagination, language-building, and fine motor skills.

 But perhaps my favorite thing about quiet time is that it provides kids with an opportunity to practice self-regulation and independent play.
 These are such important skills to learn, especially if your child is heading off to school soon.